 So, let’s review how the modern buyer has shifted the sales process.
 The modern buyer has changed the way the sales process is curved forever.
 Have you ever purchased something online?

-Your sales pipeline process is critical for sales success and must be mapped to how people buy.
+Your sales pipeline process is critical for success and must map how people buy.

-Before the internet buyers were relatively uninformed, the buyer’s journey was pretty much a straight shot that was triggered when a customer recognized their need.
+Before, internet buyers were relatively uninformed; their journey was pretty much a straight shot triggered when a customer recognized their need.

-The trigger can be random, and the buyer can conduct his or her own personal research.
-The standard wisdom is that sales are an art rather than a science which might be why so many great ideas have gone from the startup phase straight to the graveyard.
+The trigger can be random, and the buyer can conduct research.
+The standard wisdom is that sales are an art rather than a science, which might be why so many great ideas have gone from the startup phase straight to the graveyard.

-Building the next 100 million dollar business requires building a sales team that can get the job done reliably.
-Looking at the customer journey now 59% of B2B buy your site.
+Building the next 100 million dollar business requires a sales team to do the job reliably.
+Looking at the customer journey, 59% of B2B buy your site.

-They don’t even want to interact with a sales representative as a primary source of research, and that’s according to Forrester.
-Here we see 57% of the traditional sales cycle is completed without any interaction with your company at all.
+They don’t even want to interact with a sales representative as a primary research source, according to Forrester.
+Here, we see that 57% of the traditional sales cycle is completed without interaction with your company.

 It all starts with understanding who you’re trying to reach.
-We can see the whole picture as it relates to the customers buying cycle and the internal sales cycle (sales pipeline).
+We can see the whole picture of customers’ buying and internal sales cycles (sales pipeline).

-See how they’re correlated once I understand the customers buying cycle only then can I begin to align our sales process cycle.
-For example, if I’m going to target a buyer exploring we want to give them something that will help make an informed decision with content and context.
+See how they’re correlated once I understand the customer’s buying cycle.
+Only then can I begin to align our sales process cycle?
+For example, if I’m going to target a buyer exploring, we want to give them something that will help them make an informed decision with content and context.

-In other words, hit them with what matters to them at that specific time.
-It’s not until you understand this process that you can start to build out your digital marketing plan.
+In other words, hit them with what matters at that specific time.
+It’s not until you understand this process that you can start building your digital marketing plan.

 Start to think about the parameters that make up your ideal customer.
-Sure, you have to understand demographics, and psychographics, it’s all part of the process, but it goes beyond the typical persona.
+You have to understand demographics and psychographics; it’s all part of the process, but it goes beyond the typical persona.
 Use criteria like:

 Next, you’ve got to understand the individual’s job.
-What tasks are they trying to complete, what are their responsibilities?
+What tasks are they trying to complete, and what are their responsibilities?
 Let’s take manufacturing as an example.
 Are your inventory turns reducing WIP on the floor?
-You have to know what their job is and what they need to get done.
+You have to know their job and what they need to do.

-After gaining an understanding move on to the customer pain points.
-These are anything that annoys your customers before, during, and after trying to get a project done.
+After gaining an understanding, move on to the customer’s pain points.
+These are anything that annoys your customers before, during, and after trying to complete a project.
 You need to figure out these for your target markets.

 Finally, customer gains are described as outcomes and benefits for your customers and what they want.
-These can include items like a utility, social games, career growth, or cost savings.
+These include utility, social games, career growth, or cost savings.

 This is where you begin to build out your product offerings.
-Now it’s a customer profile that describes a particular customer segment in your business model.
-In a more structured and detailed way, it breaks the customer down into the job pains and gains.
+Now, it’s a customer profile that describes a particular customer segment in your business model.
+In a more structured and detailed way, it breaks the customer down into job pains and gains.

 Sales and marketing alignment and the sales pipeline process

 However, I’ve seen it in all sizes.
-Sometimes it’s like sales and marketing teams are from Venus and Mars and it’s this friction that is caused either by economics, culture, or both.
+Sometimes, it’s like sales and marketing teams are from Venus and Mars, and this friction is caused by economics, culture, or both.
 Next, understand your target markets.
-Know their buying cycle that’s critical.
+Knowing their buying cycle is critical.
 Do your sales reps have a systematic approach to selling?

-When I used to be a product manager I learned that it would save time and money if I consulted my colleagues on the manufacturing shop floor rather than just throwing over new designs.
+As a product manager, I learned consulting my colleagues on the manufacturing shop floor would save time and money rather than just throwing over new designs.

-It wasn’t enough just to coexist, not when we could work together to create value for the company.
+It wasn’t enough to coexist, not when we could work together to create value for the company.
 More importantly for our customers, it provided increased value.
-You would think that the marketing and sales teams work so closely and they’re so interconnected they would discover this as well.
+You would think the marketing and sales teams worked so closely and interconnected that they would also discover this.

-It’s important to build a feedback loop to see how you’re doing, where the bottlenecks occur, and then correct them.
+Building a feedback loop is important to see how you’re doing and where the bottlenecks occur and correct them.
 It’ll reduce your sales cycle and get your teams on the same page.
 When the buying cycle aligns with your sales cycle, you’ll see reduced time to sale and higher closed ratios.

-When we review the sales pipeline for these three different sized companies, and they’re all selling in the same industry we can see a simple sales cycle for the enterprise, midsize, and small businesses.
+When we review the sales pipeline for these three different-sized companies in the same industry, we can see a simple sales cycle for the enterprise, midsize, and small businesses.

-The mid-market group generated 8,000 leads that were passed over to sales in Q1, 6% of those leads had converted customers for a total of 480 customers.
+The mid-market group generated 8,000 leads that were passed over to sales in Q1, 6% of those leads had converted customers for 480 customers.
 The average annual deal size for each client was $175,000.

-With this conversion data we can start to optimize the stages, but let’s look at the small business leads and specifically pick at the leads to customer ratio.
-Looks pretty good right?
-Not so fast here, we might be waiting too long to contact these leads.
+With this conversion data, we can start optimizing the stages, but let’s look at the small business leads and specifically pick the leads-to-customer ratio.
+Looks pretty good, right?
+Not so fast here.
+We might be waiting too long to contact these leads.

-This theory can be tested, get in front of the leads early and see what happens.
-Do your leads to close ratio increase?
-If I do that and see a 5% bump on leads to sales ratio, I’ve added 550 more customers.
-With $22 million of incremental revenue, it’s not bad for a simple change right?
+This theory can be tested.
+Get in front of the leads early and see what happens.
+Do your leads-to-close ratio increase?
+If I do that and see a 5% bump in leads to sales ratio, I’ve added 550 more customers.
+With $22 million of incremental revenue, it’s not bad for a simple change, right?

 Make your website your best sales rep.

-If we switch gears slightly, is your website tuned with keyword strategy and what’s the last time you completed a redesign?
+If we switch gears slightly, is your website tuned with a keyword strategy, and what was the last time you completed a redesign?
 What is the goal of your site?
 Is it branding, e-commerce, educating customers, or lead generation?
 When was the last time you did a website audit?

-Google is changing its search algorithm frequently, and you should know how it impacts your site.
-Most people don’t have any idea about how their website is performing.
-A typical website is static, and they’re built on platforms like Drupal and WordPress but did you know that you can develop a website that changes depending on your user’s makeup?
+A typical static website is built on platforms like Drupal and WordPress, but did you know that you can develop a website that changes depending on your user’s makeup?

-These are called dynamic websites and they present content based on each particular user group.
-It doesn’t have to be based on buyer persona either; you can use criteria like where they are in the buying cycle, or location if you have multiple physical stores.
+These are called dynamic websites and present content based on each user group.
+It doesn’t have to be based on buyer persona either; you can use criteria like where they are in the buying cycle or location if you have multiple physical stores.

 can find the top converting web pages by setting up goals in Google Analytics.